-Most companies today realize the importance of creating interactive customer relationships built around a story (hopefully an authentic one).
-Their way of doing this frequently takes the form of describing you to yourself.
-I’m guessing this is to show you that the brand understands you.
-And these descriptions are likely based on research into who the customer is, or who the customer they hope to acquire is.
+Most companies realize the importance of creating interactive customer relationships built around a story.
+Frequently this takes the form of describing you to yourself.
+I’m guessing this is to show you that they understand you.
+These descriptions are probably based on research into who the customer is, or who the customer they hope to acquire is.
 Then they describe this and hope that you relate.
 “That’s me,” you say to yourself!

 “There are those who settle.
 Who compromise.
 Who set aside their dreams.”